coleifer/peewee/docs/peewee/database.rst

 Thread-Safety and Multiple Databases
 ------------------------------------

-If you plan to change the database at run-time in a multi-threaded application, storing the model's database in a thread-local will prevent race-conditions.
+Peewee database connections are thread-safe.
+However, if you plan to **change** the database at run-time in a multi-threaded application, storing the model's database in a thread-local will prevent race-conditions.
 This can be accomplished with a custom model ``Metadata`` class (see :py:class:`ThreadSafeDatabaseMetadata`, included in ``playhouse.shortcuts``):

 .. code-block:: python